IanCassTwo/rlw7w.uk/engineswap/axle.md

 * The 4 cylinder MGB input flange is a Hardy Spicer 1140 and the v8 is 1310.
 The RV8 is also a 1310 but has 10mm (M10) metric holes & bolts.
 These holes are slightly larger than the 3/8" holes on the standard 1310 flange so I guess they'd need to be drilled out if a metric flange yoke can't be obtained.
 Luckily my axle was built with 1310 UJs with an output flange for a 1140 so I can swap this over for a standard 1310

 * The axle input flange to centre line distance is similar but not the same.
 An MGB is about 9.75" (248mm) whilst the RV8 is slightly less at about 9.25" (235mm).
 This places the input flange slightly further away from the propshaft.
-A standard 1310 yoke is 6.6mm shorter than my "1310 with 1140 face" yoke which makes the RV8 prop ~20mm further away from my prop than it should be.
+A standard 1310 yoke is 6.6mm shorter than my "1310 with 1140 face" yoke which makes the RV8 prop ~20mm further away than it should be.
 I'll use a 20mm spacer to make up the difference

 * The wheel PCD is 4 x 4.5" the same as the MGB however the studs are metric M12 x 1.5.
 Luckily, the MGB 1/2"x20 studs will fit into the RV8 hubs without too much persuasion